refinedev/refine/documentation/docs/api-reference/mui/components/auth-page.md

 `forgotPasswordLink` property is only available for type `login`.
 :::

-`forgotPasswordLink` property defines the link to the forgot password page and also you can give a node to render.
+`forgotPasswordLink` property defines the link to the forgot password page and also you can give a node for it to render.
 The default value is `"/forgot-password"`.

 ```tsx
 const MyLoginPage = () => {